-'s “most experienced officer” she is implicitly connected to the soul of the ship at a very deep level thanks to western naval tradition.
+I get the feeling Barrett was not only Roddenberry’s romantic partner, but a kind of inspirational muse to him as well.
+Number One is the first character described in the original pitch to Desilu and supposedly the first one created for all of Star Trek.
+She’s explicitly written to be the most coolly competent character on the show and as the Enterprise‘s “most experienced officer” she is implicitly connected to the soul of the ship at a very deep level thanks to western naval tradition.
 What’s also interesting, however, is that her femininity is consistently a matter for debate both in the treatment and what made it to air.
 Captain Pike is visibly uncomfortable with having women on the bridge other than Number One (as seen by his dismissive attitude towards Yeoman Colt) and in the script a big deal is made out of the fact Number One is icy and logical even going so far as to state “From time to time we’ll wonder just how much female exists under that icy facade.”
 In other words, Number One is special because she’s a woman who has acclimated to rational, male culture.

 As much praise as Star Trek gets for its progressive attitudes towards gender roles, this isn’t especially satisfying from a feminist perspective and it’s clear Roddenberry wasn’t entirely sure how far to go in this direction, but the fact Number One exists at all is a decisive move that will leave a big impression on people as a part of the series’ developing lore and mythology.
 Barrett was important enough to Roddenberry that he restructured his entire television pulp science fiction throwback project to accommodate her, a project that he was even now becoming increasingly possessive of and attempting to turn into his masterpiece (often, sadly, at the expense of everyone else who contributed to its success).
 Number One just being on the bridge was a bold statement that cemented Star Trek‘s commitment to egalitarianism, if only in the pop consciousness and not on actual television.
 And that’s solely due to Majel Barrett.

 I’m spending so much time picking over biographical details about Gene Roddenberry, Majel Barrett and Number One because, well, they’re really the most interesting things about “The Cage”, doubly so in terms of what we know the future holds.
 As an actual episode of television “The Cage” is surprisingly underwhelming, especially as the first, most definitive incarnation of Star Trek.
 That said, the ethics and general structure of this episode do prove revealing in sussing out Roddeberry’s basic intent in regards to Star Trek, so I’m going to dedicate the remainder of this post to that instead of summarising or analysing the plot, which every Trekker knows by heart at this point.
 It’s essentially Plato’s allegory of the cave retold in pulp sci-fi terms (with one big twist I’ll get to), which is noteworthy insofar as it was uncommon, though not unheard of, to get that kind of distilled philosophical fiction on television in 1964, and there’s also the really galling laddish humour of the Talosians’ “Adam and Eve” scheme and the crew’s reaction to it, but that’s about the extent of what’s actually edifying to talk about in regards to the plot.

 What’s more revealing is what “The Cage” shows us about what Gene Roddenberry initially pictured the world of Star Trek to be like.
 You’ll notice this episode bears no mention of a utopian United Federation of Planets with a mission to Seek Out New Life And New Civilizations and Boldy Go Where No Man Has Gone Before.
 I’ll save you the trouble of checking the original pitch and treatment because you won’t find it there either.
 In fact at this point there’s little to no discussion about what, actually, the Enterprise does at all.
 All we get is a line about how Pike is recovering from a battle at Rigel VII and that the ship and its crew are en route to deliver some medical supplies when they picked up the manufactured distress signal.
 Frankly, at this point there’s no reason to suspect the Enterprise is anything other than a battlecruiser working for some futuristic military organisation or law-keeping task force.